energyscope/EnergyScope_multi_cells/Docs/sections/model_formulation.rst

 economic-sector based representation of energy demand.
 Heat is divided in three end-use types (EUTs): high temperature heat for industry, low temperature for space heating and low temperature for hot water.
-Mobility is divided in four EUTs: passenger mobility, long-haul aviation, freight and shipping [1]_.
+Mobility is divided in four EUTs: passenger mobility [1]_, long-haul aviation, freight and shipping.
 Non-energy demand is, based on the IEA definition, “*fuels that are used as raw materials in the different sectors and are not consumed as a fuel or transformed into another fuel.*” :cite:`IEA_websiteDefinition`.
 As examples,